Type to search

 Blu Pointe, Newburgh

 Taste the freshness of the ocean right here in the Hudson Valley with a mouthwatering plate of seafood from Blu Pointe alongside scenic river vistas.
-Try a scrumptious shrimp cocktail or a decadent, buttery lobster – either way, you’ll be hooked.
+Try a scrumptious shrimp cocktail or decadent, buttery lobster tails – either way, you’ll be hooked.

 Sweet Corn